Road Usage Fees

 About road usage charges

-There are two types of road usage charges – pay-per-mile taxes or graduated vehicle registration fees.
+In general, there are two types of road usage charges – pay-per-mile taxes or graduated vehicle registration fees.

 - Under a pay-per-mile program, vehicles are charged for every mile they drive.
 This can be measured in a variety of ways, from odometer readings to GPS technology.

 - Graduated vehicle registration fees usually involve a sliding scale based on a vehicle’s average miles-per-gallon, with more fuel efficient cars paying a higher fee than those which burn more gas.
+As mentioned, New Hampshire distinguishes battery-electric vehicles vs. plug-in hybrids.

 Revenues from road usage charges are usually allocated to the upkeep of state roads and bridges.